Iron Ore Won't Soar Forever

 We’ve raised our near-term iron ore forecasts meaningfully given higher spot prices, stronger near-term demand from China, and potential for Vale’s supply issues to persist, but our long-term price is unchanged.
 We now forecast $41 per tonne iron ore from 2023 with our long-term price kicking in from 2023 versus 2022 previously.
 The Feijao dam failure has yet to play out, and a slower return to normal production from Vale means that elevated iron ore prices can persist for longer.
 Our metallurgical coal price forecasts also benefit from higher near-term steel production.
 On the negative side, spot prices for nickel and zinc have fallen with lower industrial production.

-Mathew Hodge does not own shares in any of the securities mentioned above.
+Mathew Hodge does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.